Bill Carson (sportsman): Rugby union

+He was seen as a likely candidate for inclusion in the All Black side to tour South Africa in 1940.
+However, World War II caused the cancellation of the tour to South Africa and spelled the end of Carson's rugby and cricket career.

 World War II

 Carson embarked on war duty in 1940 and went on to participate in the Crete, North African and Italian campaigns.
 While serving in Italy with the 5th Field Regiment of the NZ Artillery, as a major, Carson was severely wounded in battle.
 He was evacuated but died from jaundice aboard ship whilst being taken from Bari in Southern Italy to Egypt.
 He was buried at the Heliopolis War Cemetery in Cairo.

 A distinguished soldier, Carson was awarded the Military Cross in June 1943, and was mentioned in dispatches.